 Anne Karpf, London Metropolitan University, Guardian columnist and author of The Human Voice, examines our relationship with our own voice.
 Most people are shocked when they hear a recording of their voice.
 Are our voices an expression of some authentic, perhaps uncensored, aspect of the self?
 Or has the voice become another site where our public selves can be improved and perfected?

 Dr Laura Wright, Faculty of English, University of Cambridge, is a historical sociolinguist who specialises in the history of the London dialect.
-She will talk about some historical speech acts: in particular, the acts of naming (children, dogs, slaves); the acts of experiential perception (colours); and playfulness.
+She talks about some historical speech acts: in particular, the acts of naming (children, dogs, slaves), the acts of experiential perception (colours) and playfulness.